 The non-slip foot plate is built-in on this ghd machine, and the entire unit is adjustable to accommodate various heights.
 The welds are solid on the device, and the whole thing assembles together rather quickly.
 It is a trusted brand in fitness, so there is not much to worry about when it comes to overall functionality and reliability.

 Some of the exercises that can be done on this more straightforward version of the glute ham developer machine are hip and back extensions, combination hip and back extensions, hyper-extension sit-ups, weighted hypers, and medicine ball toss and catch.

-When considering the purchase of a glute ham developer machine, there are several factors to take into consideration.
-You want to get one that is sturdy, and that can support your body weight and level of intensity when it comes to your work out.
+When deciding whether or not to invest in a glute ham developer machine, there are several factors to take into consideration.
+You want to choose one that is sturdy and that can support your body weight and level of intensity when it comes to your individual fitness goals.